KatherineMichel/digital-commonplace/README.md

 https://www.amazon.com/Mind-Numbers-Science-Flunked-Algebra/dp/039916524X/ref=asap_bc?ie=UTF8 | Amazon.com: A Mind for Numbers: How to Excel at Math and Science (Even If You Flunked Algebra) (9780399165245): Barbara Oakley: Books

-https://www.coursera.org/learn/learning-how-to-learn | Learning How to Learn: Powerful mental tools to help you master tough subjects | Coursera https://www.youtube.com/watch?v=1FvYJhpNvHY&feature=youtu.be | The Science of Learning: How to Turn Information into Intelligence | Barbara Oakley - YouTube
+https://www.youtube.com/watch?v=1FvYJhpNvHY&feature=youtu.be | The Science of Learning: How to Turn Information into Intelligence | Barbara Oakley - YouTube

 https://barbaraoakley.com/wp-content/uploads/2016/12/A_Mind_for_Numbers_Oakley_Chs_1-2-1.pdf